Social Studies

 NCAA Core Course

-Ethnic Studies - Grade 12 - Semester course
+Race in America - Grade 12 - Semester course

 Ethnic Studies examines the impact of race in America in various areas (music, the economy, government, mass media), while also examining some of the root causes of these contemporary concerns through a historical lens.
 During the course of this semester class, the students will examine the historical struggles and triumphs of ethnic groups in America, from the early 19th century to contemporary times.
 The groups of focus will be the Irish, Chinese, Mexicans, and Africans, although other ethnic groups will also be incorporated into the course curriculum.
 By examining the history of each of these groups, within the American social, political and educational fabric, a stronger understanding of why some groups have been able to elevate themselves into the mainstream of America while others continue to exist on the margins of society will be established.
 In doing so, the goal is for students to work for a more just and equitable society for all ethnic groups.